sofiabelen/sofiabelen.github.io/content/literature/platos-republic-book-4-education-or-indoctrination/index.md

 tags:
     - philosophy
 ---
+## **Introduction:** Brief overview of Book 4 and its significance.
 I love that Socrates reconnects the city metaphor back to the soul, which was the original purpose for building this city.
 I was beginning to worry Plato might abandon us on the task of connecting the dots.

-This book sparked for me internal discussion on different fronts, that's why this post might a bit over the place.
+This book sparked internal discussion on different fronts, that's why this post might a bit over the place.

 This post is part of a series of my reflections as I read The Republic, one book at a time.
  As I've said before, my goal here is not make a scholarly analysis.
 Instead, I wish to capture my initial reaction to first coming in contact with this work and these concepts.
 I'm curious as to how my thought process will evolve by the end of the book.